eliatra/opensearch-k8s-operator/docs/userguide/main.md

   - sample-role
 ```

-#### Opensearch Action Groups
+#### OpenSearch Action Groups

-It is possible to manage Opensearch action groups in Kubernetes with the operator.
+It is possible to manage OpenSearch action groups in Kubernetes with the operator.
 The operator will not modify action groups that already exist.
 You can create an example action group as follows:

 ```yaml
 apiVersion: opensearch.eliatra.io/v1